Clayton family members, friend aboard helicopter that went down in Fort Loudoun Lake

 “I am devastated and completely heartbroken by the loss of my wonderful brother, Joe,” Jim Clayton said in a statement released Tuesday.
 “Joe and I were as close as two brothers can be, and, as only siblings, we have supported each other since growing up together on a farm in West Tennessee and as business partners for decades.
 My thoughts and concerns are totally for Joe’s family right now.”

-Clayton, 86, a native of McNairy County, Tenn., has been a supporter of the arts in East Tennessee for decades.
+Clayton, 86, has been a supporter of the arts in East Tennessee for decades.
 He and his family foundation also are planning a $100 million science museum that will be built east of downtown Knoxville on the site of the current headquarters of the Knoxville Police Department.

 An amateur musician as well as an entrepreneur, Jim Clayton advertised the car lots on Knoxville area television while strumming a guitar.